Anatomy of an extreme event: What can we infer about the history of a heavy-tailed random walk?: Applications

-Since we have a distinction between short and long jumps, it is possible to deal with the excessive stretches.
+Since we have a large-step criterion, it is possible to deal with excessive stretches.
 The fix is to define a threshold $L_\mathrm{thresh}$, and an unconditioned Lévy sample path is only stretched as in Eq.~(\ref{WB}) if its final point $L=x(T)$ is within $L_\mathrm{thresh}$ of the bridge's arrival point.
 Otherwise, it is rejected and other paths attempted until a bridge is successfully generated.
 The $\alpha$-dependent bifurcation length $L_\mathrm{b}$ from Fig.~\ref{fig:crit_L_vs_a} marks a scale $L_\mathrm{thresh}$ below which the stretching algorithm should yield an accurate set of Lévy bridges.
-A test of this algorithm for simulations, computing the probability $P_\mathrm{cross}$ for Lévy bridges (with $L=0$) to cross a boundary at $d=\sigma T^{1/\alpha}$ before time $T$ illustrates this transition (Fig.~\ref{fig:first_cross_stretch}) \footnote{Simulations used $\Delta t=10^{-5}T$, averaging over $10^7$ paths.}.
+A test of this algorithm, computing the probability $P_\mathrm{cross}$ for Lévy bridges (with $L=0$) to cross a boundary at $d=\sigma T^{1/\alpha}$ before time $T$, illustrates this transition (Fig.~\ref{fig:first_cross_stretch}) \footnote{Simulations used $\Delta t=10^{-5}T$, averaging over $10^7$ paths.}.
 In particular, the simulated $P_\mathrm{cross}$ rapidly becomes accurate when $L_\mathrm{thresh}$ decreases below $L_\mathrm{b}$ (the bridge construction is exact in the limit $L_\mathrm{thresh}\longrightarrow 0$).
 As a practical bridge-generation method, this is much more efficient than using $\sigma\Delta t^{1/\alpha}$ (the smallest natural length scale) for $L_\mathrm{thresh}$.

 A particularly interesting feature in Fig.~\ref{fig:first_cross_stretch} is that $P_\mathrm{cross}=0.9\%$ is so small for the case $\alpha=0.5$.
 (By contrast, $P_\mathrm{cross}=31.5\%$ in the unconditioned case.)
-Intuitively, conditioning on $L=0$ also conditions away the tendency to have large jumps (and thus to easily cross the boundary), especially for small $\alpha$.
+The surprise here is that the smallest-$\alpha$ case has the strongest tendency towards large jumps---intuitively, the best ``mobility''---and yet has the smallest boundary-crossing probability.
+However, conditioning on $L=0$ also conditions away the tendency to have extreme jumps (and thus to easily cross the boundary), precisely because an extreme jump is suppressed by the requirement of a compensating (and correspondingly rare) jump to return to the final target state.